-Published: 16/05/2020Being one step ahead of the game and knowing what prospective buyers may potentially ask, will give you the opportunity to gather the necessary information beforehand in order to be able answer their questions promptly and help the transaction to proceed smoothly.
+Published: 16/09/2022Being one step ahead of the game and knowing what prospective buyers may potentially ask will allow you to gather the necessary information beforehand to answer their questions promptly and help the transaction proceed smoothly.

-Below are some frequently asked questions which you will need to provide the answers to:
+Below are some frequently asked questions which you will need to provide the answers:

 What is the length of the lease?